Ganeshrockz/Kube-commands/README.md

 # Kube-commands
-    Cummulative lists of some useful kubectl commands
+    Cummulative list of some useful kubectl commands